-We will still be posting updates and sharing footage from the rally, though, so our What’s New page will still have some good stuff coming, even though the bus is chilling for the winter.
+We will still be posting updates and sharing footage from the road, so please keep up with our What’s New page and our tracker, starting May 12th!

 Team Dixie Chickens are driving a school bus around the world!